Rovinj: Love

 Gelato stalls are every twenty feet.
 Fresh fish is served at tables on the water throughout the town.
 Real paninis.
 Bars have seating in

-at the water (I’m not kidding when I say that you can sit mere inches from the water and watch the fishies while having a
+the rocks at the water (I’m not kidding when I say that you can sit mere inches from the water and watch the fishies while having a

 glass of wine).
 Life ain’t bad in this part of the world.